 Above Hora, a striking white path zigzags across the face of the mountain, heading up to a special Folegandros landmark, the Church of the Panagia.
 Don’t hesitate, the walk is surprisingly gentle and short.
 And the rewards are great.
 The church is a rare example of Aegean ecclesiastical architecture, with three domes.
 Inside there is a portable icon of the Virgin, which on her feast days is carried in procession around all the houses of the island – a moving and impressive spectacle.
 The view is perhaps the best on Folegandros and one of the most iconic in the Cyclades.

 Whether you walk, take the bus or jump into a caique, you will find the beaches of Folegandros as photogenic as any other island in the Cyclades.
 Whatever your choice, fine pebbles or golden sand, you’ll find the water inviting and clear.
 Angali, Agios Georgios, Vardia, Livadaki, Hochlidia, Katergo will become familiar names.
 But remember to take a picnic with you.
 Sun loungers, umbrellas or iced coffees are rarer on Folegandros than elsewhere in the Aegean.
 Their beauty alone is reward enough.

-If you were to measure them, the island’s pathways would be far, far longer than its asphalted roads.
+If you were to measure them, Folegandros’ pathways would be far, far longer than its asphalted roads.
 Generations of farmers and shepherds carved out dozens of routes to their pastures and crops, which any self-respecting hiker would want to try.
 Most of them are paved with flagstones.
 Hike as many as you can.
 They’ll lead you to some of the most beautiful secrets of the Aegean.

-Ano Meria, the island’s only other village besides Hora, has kept its strictly agricultural character.
+Ano Meria, Folegandros’ only other village besides Hora, has kept its strictly agricultural character.
 Here, in an old farmhouse, you can see what a traditional farmstead was really like, with its storage cellar, outdoor oven, olive press and – a Folegandros phenomenon – walled-in lemon trees.
 The winter wind blows so fiercely that the locals erect high stone walls around each one to protect them.